 Depending on the underlying cause, the child treated with the hormone the child is deficient.
 In some cases, where the child is not growth hormone deficient but is expected to be very short based on the bone age, growth hormone treatment may be given to boost the growth.

-Are There Preventative Steps Or Measures To Avoid A Growth Disorder?
+Are There Preventative Steps Or Measures To Avoid Growth Disorders?

-You should be meeting with your pediatrician regularly and if there are any signs of a growth disorder you should meet with your pediatric endocrinologist to get your child evaluated.
+You should be meeting with your pediatrician regularly and if there are any signs of growth disorders you should meet with your pediatric endocrinologist to get your child evaluated.

 What Are The Risks If Pediatric Growth Conditions Are Left Untreated?